 Western composition crossover

-Dame Gillian Karawe Whitehead was a Māori composer who trained in the European classical music tradition and enjoyed a successful career in this area.
-After she returned from England and settled in Sydney in 1981, Whitehead began her experiments using taonga puoro (traditional Māori instruments) and the Māori language in her music.
-In the 2010s she was a senior New Zealand composer who created music in a range of musical styles.
+Dame Gillian Karawe Whitehead is a Māori composer who trained in the European classical music tradition and enjoyed a successful career in this area.
+After she returned from England and settled in Sydney in 1981, Whitehead began experimenting with using taonga puoro (traditional Māori instruments) and the Māori language in her music.
+In the 2010s she was a senior New Zealand composer who created music in a range of styles.